 With the weather being so dismal though, it meant we got to see the mountainscape in a whole new light.
 You don’t see many moody photos from this walk, just those of the famous reflection, but when we looked around there’s actually a lot going on up there.
 So many different shades of grass against the backdrop of thick fog, it felt like a whole new world, I’m not disappointed that we couldn’t see beyond a few metres.

 Tips for enjoying Mangorei Track – Don’t think about the time.
+Like I said before, this is possibly the hardest of these North Island hikes.
 As soon as I started counting down the time before we got to the top, the steps got harder.
 It isn’t the most enjoyable walk of our entire trip but it does have some of the best views, so stick with it!

 Also, take the short walk from the hut to the Tarns (or ponds), they’re easily signposted and vary from an additional 15 minutes to another hour.
 OH and don’t forget to leave a note in the DOC book!